 Personal Intrepid Ascents: Sokkim’s personal intrepid ascent is spending quality time with her family and introducing her two young and very active children to new foods and places.
 Every day is an adventure!

 Alexandra Milutin, MHA

-Alexandra has over six years of experience in client-facing roles developing and implementing value-based care strategy in major Medicaid and Medicare markets across the United States.
-Previously, she was a Senior Consultant at COPE Health Solutions, where she provided both project and account management and supported business development opportunities.
+Previously, she was a Senior Consultant at COPE Health Solutions, where she provided both project and account management and supported clients in strategic planning, transforming business models from fee-for-service to services that complement coordinated care risk models such as capitation or bundled payments.
+She developed assessments and evaluations for service line redesign and innovations and identification of opportunities for performance improvement.
 Alexandra is a graduate of the University of Southern California, where she received her Master’s in Health Administration (MHA) and a certificate in Management of Ambulatory Care Systems.
 She also received her Bachelor’s in Public Health from San Diego State University.
-Alexandra hopes to be an active participant in this country’s health care reform and strives to create efficient structures to address social determinants of health.
+Alexandra hopes to be an active participant in our country’s health care reform and strives to create efficient structures to address social determinants of health.

 Brian Dillon, MBA

 Brian is a Consultant with Intrepid Ascent and serves in the Technology Strategy Group.
 He specializes in systems architecture design and health data interoperability.
 He enjoys meeting with teams trying to solve complex problems which span beyond traditional healthcare delivery models and service organizations.
 Several of these projects seek to establish or expand community information exchanges (CIE) which have core goals of improving health outcomes, equity, and access to healthcare needs.
 Brian finds meaningful opportunities helping ensure Health IT vendor provide software solutions relevant and efficient to community organizations with little resources and knowledge of implementation projects.